 According to Federal Student Aid, “you may have your federal student loan discharged in bankruptcy only if you file a separate action, known as an ‘adversary proceeding,’ requesting the bankruptcy court find repayment would impose undue hardship on you and your dependents.”

-If your attempt to file bankruptcy on your federal student loans doesn’t work, there’s still hope of relief.
-The courts could still partially discharge your federal student loans.
-In fact, there are multiple types of personal bankruptcy: Chapter 7 and Chapter 13.
-Chapter 7 can potentially remove all of your consumer debt, but Chapter 13, which is considered a “reorganization” of debt, discharges a portion of it.
-If you’re unable to do either, the courts could possibly help you receive a lower interest rate, which will lower your payment.
+If your attempt to discharge your federal student loans doesn’t work, there may still be hope of relief.
+The court could still partially discharge your federal student loans.
+In fact, there are multiple types of personal bankruptcy: Chapter 7, Chapter 11, and Chapter 13.
+Chapter 7 is often referred to as a “liquidation,” while Chapter 11 and 13 are often called “reorganization” of debts.
+The court could also possibly help you receive a lower interest rate, which will lower your payment

 Income-driven Repayment Plans, Forbearance, and Deferment: An Alternative to Filing Bankruptcy on Your Student Loans

 Bankruptcy isn’t your only option if you’re struggling to repay your student loans.
 In fact, you might find that you don’t need to spend the time and money on bankruptcy for your student loans at all, thanks to income-driven repayment plans.
 Different federal student loans are eligible for specific income-driven repayment plans.
 These plans limit the amount you owe each month to a certain percentage of your income.
 Since the amount you owe is based on your income, there could even be a scenario in which, even though the debt isn’t excused, your monthly payment could be as low as $0.00 per month depending on your income level.

 There are four income-driven repayment plans.
 The one you’d apply for depends on when you took out your student loans, as well as what type of student loans you have.
 You can find out more about these plans here, and you can apply for them here.

-Not only can income-driven repayment plans lower your student loan payment, but they can also make you eligible for student loan forgiveness.
-All you have to do is make sure you reapply each year (which is a requirement) and make every payment in full and on time.
-After a certain number of consecutive payments (which will depend on the plan you’re on), you can apply to have the remainder of your debt forgiven.
+Not only can income-driven repayment plans lower your student loan payment, but they can potentially also make you eligible for student loan forgiveness.
+Among other things, it is important to make sure you reapply each year (which is a requirement) and make every payment in full and on time.
+After a certain number of consecutive payments (which will depend on the plan you’re on), you may even be able to apply to have the remainder of your debt forgiven.